Correct me if I’m wrong:

-Correct me if I’m wrong but the primary purpose of us men and women visit1ing the gym on a daily basis is because we all want one thing – an attractive body.
+But the primary purpose of us men and women visit1ing the gym on a daily basis is because we all want one thing – an attractive muscular body.

 I am not saying that all of the information out there is completely wrong but rather implying that what has become mainstream (and followed by many) is complete and utter bullsh*t, excuse my french.

 The problem with these fads is that we’ve all forgotten about the two most important elements that bring the best results – train hard and train smart.

 The Oak, also known as Arnold Schwarzenegger, is one of the people who advocated this

 “To get big, you have to get strong”, he wrote.

 “Beginning and intermediate bodybuilders shouldn’t be as concerned with refinement as with growth.”

 What this means is that anyone who’s aim is to improve muscle mass growth needs to focus less on single-joint movements (isolation exercises) and more on multi-joint movements.

 These exercises should form the foundation of your training plan, or in other words, these exercises MUST be included in your workout programs.